MonsterSkulls/MonsterSkulls/README.md

 - Harry Potter fans (Issues with creator and media.) / Do NOT interact if you support JK Rowling.
 - Dream SMP fans (Issues with creator drama)

-DNI / Do Not Interact (or i will block you permanently)
+**DNI / Do Not Interact** (or i will block you permanently)
 - Harmful Paraphilias (yknow, the ones that are illegal. get therapy /genuine /serious)
-- Racist, Homophobic, Transphobic, Ableist, Zionist, Nazi ect ect
+- Racist, Homophobic, Transphobic, Intersexist, Ableist, Zionist, Nazi, Xenophobic, ect ect
+- "Super Straight" or "Super Gay" because those were made up for the sake of being transphobic.
 - Radqueer/Radinclus (wary of because of the more extreme/harmful forms of radqeer)
 - Anti-Endo, Anti-Created Plurality,
 - Ai generated content (images, music, writing, ect) supporter/user
 - Crypto Currency / NFT buyer, seller, creator, ect,
 - Elon Musk or Mr Beast supporter.
+(Will auto-hide if you're pony is based on them, even if it's a joke.)

 my dni goes both ways. if ive read your bio and you are someone i do not want to interact with (or someone who would not want to interact with me) i will block you to be polite.